hyosung11/Launch-School/Courses/journal.md

 09:06 Starting study session with Laurent.

 12:10 Be careful about what your expected output is from the function.
 Caught myself wondering why the return value was an empty array and realized that's the return value I expected.
 Take a break before study session with Deepak.

+14:19 I stumbled through the `Mexican Wave` problem and couldn't solve it because I got an aversion to using `slice` in the moment.
+Ugh.
+Keep practicing the methods.